guillesotelo/down-detector-api/readme.md

 ip a
 ```

-If you paste the IP in the browser, or open it with the previous command, you should see the same default page from Apache.
+If you paste the IP in the browser or open it with the previous command, you should see the same default page from Apache.
 We can confirm the status with:

 ```bash